beyondReal-smap/smap_next/README.md

 1. Create a new file in the `models/` directory (e.g., `models/coupon.js` for `coupon_t`).
 2. Define the Sequelize model in that file, similar to `models/member.js`, mapping the columns and data types from the CSV.
 3. Sequelize will automatically pick up the new model file.
-4. You might need to run `db.sequelize.sync({ alter: true })` again (or use migrations) to create/update the corresponding table in the database.
+4. You might need to run `db.sequelize.sync({ alter: true })` again (or use migrations) to create/update the corresponding table in the database. # Build fix Fri Oct 24 10:09:52 KST 2025